 Rosa uses a canvas bag and a bucket to load her supplies from the closet to carry around the house.
 This saves her from constantly going back to the closet for different items.
 Because she has a clear plan and knows the supplies she wants, everything she needs stays close by as she moves from room to room.

-Determine a Sequence for The Activities That Need to Be Done, and Stick To It
+Determine a Sequence for What Needs to Be Done, and Stick To It

 Upstairs, Rosa again sequences her activities to clean from ceiling to floor.
 After cleaning is complete, she tosses all the dirty rags in the washing machine and takes out the trash.

-She doesn’t ever have to stop and contemplate her next activity; she simply flows from one to the next to the next, because it’s the sam sequence every time.
+She doesn’t ever have to stop and contemplate her next activity; she simply flows from one to the next to the next, because it’s the same sequence every time.

 Complete the Toughest Task First